ibm-cloud-docs/speech-to-text/models.md

 # Previous-generation languages and models
 {: #models}

-Effective **15 March 2022**, previous-generation models for all languages other than Arabic and Japanese are deprecated.
-The deprecated models remain available until **3 March 2023**, when they will be removed from the service and the documentation.
-You must migrate to the equivalent next-generation model by the end of service date.
+Effective **31 July 2023**, all previous-generation models will be removed from the service and the documentation.
+Most previous-generation models were deprecated on 15 March 2022.
+You must migrate to the equivalent next-generation model by 31 July 2023.
 For more information, see [Migrating to next-generation models](/docs/speech-to-text?topic=speech-to-text-models-migrate).
 {: deprecated}

 The {{site.data.keyword.speechtotextfull}} service supports speech recognition with previous-generation models in many languages.
 The model indicates the language in which the audio is spoken and the rate at which it is sampled.